 2 Year Olds: Focus mainly on straight lines.
 Encourage your little one to draw lines from left to right.

-3 Year Olds: Offer tracing lines with straight, curved and zigzag lines.
+3 Year Olds: Offer tracing worksheets with straight, curved, and zigzag lines.

 4-5 Year Olds: Offer more advanced line tracing worksheets with circles, etc.

 Helpful Tips To Follow When Offering Line Tracing Worksheets

 - Encourage your child to trace lines from left to right;